theawesomecoder61/CodePatchPlugin/README.md

 When loading and applying patches, the plugin will display messages in the top left.
 These too can be enabled/disabled in the WUPS config menu.

-I tested on a 32 GB US model running 5.5.5.
+I tested the plugin on a 32 GB US model running 5.5.5.
 This plugin will work on all 5.5.X versions that Tiramisu supports.

 ## hax files
 A `.hax` file is a format that contains individual code replacements with corresponding addresses.
-Since the Wii U's CPU is big-endian, `.hax` files must also be.
+Such files are big-endian.
 I did not invent this format; I use it since CafeLoader used it.

 For reference, here is a breakdown of the format.